 We will offer our shares on an exclusive basis through Mercer Capital, Ltd. (the "Underwriter") and other licensed securities dealers retained by the Underwriter in the United States who are members of the National Association of Securities Dealers, Inc. ("NASD") or who reside outside the United States and agree to be bound by NASD guidelines.
-Collectively, the Underwriter and the other licensed securities dealers are called the "Placement Agents."
+Collectively, the Underwriter and the other licensed securities dealers are called the "Placement Agents".
 The Placement Agents will offer and sell the shares on a best-efforts basis.

 The Underwriter shall serve as our exclusive agent to sell up to 1,270,000 units at a range of \$5.00 to \$5.50 per unit on a best efforts basis.
-Each unit shall consist of one (1) share of our common stock and one-half (${}^{1}\varpi{2}$) of a Class A warrant to purchase one-half (${}^{1}\varpi{2}$) of a share of our common stock.
+Each unit shall consist of 10 shares of our common stock and 5 Class A warrants to purchase one share of our common stock.
 The Underwriter has made no commitment to purchase all or any part of the shares offered hereby, but shall use its best efforts to sell all 1,270,000 units within a period of 60 days (to be extended for up to an additional 30 days upon the mutual consent of us and the Underwriter) following the date of this Prospectus.